 52 week saving challenge

-You may have seem similar challenges to this – well I have anyway!
+You may have seen similar challenges to this – well I have anyway!
 Have you seen the plank challenge, or the one for squats or sit ups?
 You have to stretch yourself each day or week to do a little more.
 This is very similar but with money.

 This is a challenge that I’ve never tried myself.
-I’ve seen a number of people start this in January as one of their resolutions but not heard many people finish it.
+I’ve seen a number of people start this in January as one of their resolutions but have not heard many people finish it.

 The idea is that you save a bit of money each week, every week, for a whole year.